 How long are the contracts?

 Contracts vary in length.
 It depends on the school.
-Some schools offer 4-5 month contracts, some require you stay at least a year.
+Some schools offer 4-5 month contracts, some require you to stay at least a year.
 Some schools offer bonuses for resigning your contract and working for another semester or year.
 Be sure to read everything in the contract like you would with any contract and ask questions if you have any.

 When can I start?

 Make sure to check the school schedules in the country you wish to teach in.
 When does the semester start?
 How soon should you arrive?
-In Thailand, I arrived one and half weeks before the semester started and got hired.
+In Thailand, I arrived one and a half weeks before the semester started and got hired.
 Some other countries won’t be as last-minute, but a little research to at least find out the possible start date for most schools would be a good idea.

 Do I need a job before I leave my home country?

 No. You really don’t.
-I didn’t and I was employed a few days after landing in the Bangkok airport.
+I didn’t, and I was employed a few days after landing in the Bangkok airport.
 Boom!

 The majority of places will actually be more likely to hire you if you are in the country already.
 It only makes sense they choose you over the person “who promises to buy a plane ticket soon.”
-Do your research, have some contacts and reach out the them, get to the spot you want to be.
+Do your research, have some contacts and, reach out to them, get to the spot you want to be.
 You will be fine finding a job once you get there.

 What’s an interview like?

-My interview consisted of a few general questions such as ‘why do you think you will be a good teacher?’
-These are easy but I wasn’t really ready with answers for questions like:
+My interview consisted of a few general questions, such as ‘why do you think you will be a good teacher?’
+These are easy, but I wasn’t really ready with answers for questions like: